imarzuoli/MDtools/MD_mutate_and_manipulate/README.md

 -----------------------------------------------------------------------------------

-## For details of the functions of each section, see the md files in the MDmutate folder.
+## For details on the functions of each section, see the md files in the MDmutate folder.